VET TECH 1015RW - Introduction to Mechanisms of Health I

 Written Group Assignment (40%)

 The group assignment will be based around a client information sheet on an assigned species covering the three topic areas of the course, parasitology, nutrition, and immunology.
-10% of the course mark will be allocated to each of the three topic areas and a further 10% will be a peer assigned contribution grade for each group member’s involvement in the process.
+10% of the course mark will be allocated to each of the three topic areas and a further 10% will be an individual contribution grade .

 SubmissionIf an extension is not applied for, or not granted, then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.